lfaucheux/PyLUCCBA/README.md

  `T_vg_diff`              | period over which vegetation carbon emissions due to LUC are considered in the differentiated annualization approach.
  `T_vg_unif`              | period over which vegetation carbon emissions due to LUC are considered in the uniform annualization approach.
  `polat_repeated_pattern` | if `True`, retro/extra-polation pattern is repeated before/after the first/last mentioned value.
 Otherwise, it is maintained constant.
- `final_currency`         | currency used to express the results.
+ `final_currency`         | currency used to convert transitories and express the results.
 The current choices are `'EUR'` or `'USD'`.
 Set to `'EUR'` by default.
  `change_rates`           | `final_currency`-dependent exchange rate value to consider in calculations, *e.g.* `{'EUR':{'USD/EUR':1.14,}}` *(or `{'EUR':{'EUR/USD':0.8772,}}` since the tool ensures dimensional homogeneity)*.
  `return_plts`            | if `True`, charts are returned (for interactive use).
 Otherwise, they are saved or shown to users depending on the value set for `save_charts`.
 Set to `False` by default.
  `save_charts`            | if `True`, charts are saved on the disk.
 Otherwise, they are shown to users.
 Set to `True` by default. **NB**: `return_plts=True` has priority over `save_charts`.
  `from_local_data`        | if `True`, scenarized trajectories (*e.g.* of CO2 prices, of output flows quantities, of yields) are read from the 'resources' folder that is next to the working script.
 If `False`, those are read from the 'resources' folder natively contained in the package directory.
 Set to `False` by default.

-Once we have our instance of `CBACalculator` in hand, *i.e.* `cba`, we may wonder what are the scenarized trajectories over which we are about to conduct our study, *e.g.* of carbon dioxide prices, produced quantities of biofuel, etc. In this case, we can simply type:
+Once we have our instance of `CBACalculator` in hand, *i.e.* `cba`, we may wonder what are the scenarized trajectories over which we are about to conduct our study, *e.g.* of CO2 prices, produced quantities of biofuel, etc. In this case, we can simply type:

     >>> cba.chart_of_output_flows_traj.show()